David Mendlen

 David Mendlen is an American technologist, executive leader, and strategist known for his leadership roles at Microsoft and PwC, particularly in developer experience, cloud transformation, and artificial intelligence.
 He served as General Manager and Vice President at Microsoft, was a Partner at PwC leading their Microsoft practice, and currently engages in industry research and advisory while on executive sabbatical.
 Mendlen was the Executive Producer of the Decoded Show.
 He earlier served as the speechwriter for Microsoft co-founder Bill Gates and former CEO Steve Ballmer and, among other assignments, wrote Gates’ last speech and Ballmer’s first as CEO.
 Mendlen has keynoted conferences including COMDEX, VSLive and DEVintersection.
 Mendlen has contributed numerous articles including The Next Web.

+Career

 Early career

 Mendlen earned a Bachelor of Science degree in Management Information Systems from California State University, Chico.
 He joined Microsoft in 1998 as Lead Product Manager for Visual Studio.NET and later served as Senior Director of Windows Product Management.
 During this period, he was selected as a speechwriter for Microsoft co-founders Bill Gates and Steve Ballmer, writing Gates’ final keynote address and Ballmer’s first public speech as CEO.